- What do I need to know about pain control?

 - Oxymorphone (Opana)

-*Common combination opioid and acetaminophen or NSAID preparations:
+*Common combination opioid and acetaminophen or NSAID drugs:

 - Codeine may be added to aspirin or acetaminophen.
 For instance, Fiorinal with codeine has aspirin; Fioricet with codeine, Tylenol #3, and Tylenol #4 all contain acetaminophen.